cloudfour/guides/testing/README.md

 ## Philosophy
 * Test code is a first-class part of the deliverable, not an optional nice-to-have.
 * When scoping / estimating work: always factor in testing.
-* Insufficent test coverage is better than no test coverage.
+* Insufficient test coverage is better than no test coverage.
 * Prefer [Use Case Coverage over Code Coverage](https://kentcdodds.com/blog/how-to-know-what-to-test) (no need for 100% code coverage).
 * Additional history and guiding principles are in [this "manifesto" doc](https://docs.google.com/document/d/1XWx0GZLndtPF4-cwBeHii85osRj0ROPrflBF3DAVewA/edit)